EvenRule30/QMeet1/README.md

 # QMeet1-1

 QMeet is a React/Vite prototype for a tablet-style AI home screen.
-The interface centers on an animated AI orb that can listen, answer, speak aloud, and control local UI panels through voice or typed commands.
+The interface centers on an animated AI orb that can listen, answer, speak aloud, and control local tablet panels through voice or typed commands.

-The current prototype is designed around a **1024×600 landscape Raspberry Pi/tablet display**, and is currently configured to work with Google Chrome browser browser.
+The current prototype targets a **1024×600 landscape Raspberry Pi/tablet display** and is currently tested primarily in **Google Chrome / Chromium**.

 ## Current Capabilities